Summary Sales Report Overview

 Credt/Debit Tendered: This column represents the payments made with credit or debit cards.

-Coupons Tendered: This column represents the coupons amount (Manuf and Store) that are utilized during the payment.
+Coupons Tendered: This column represents the coupon amount (Manuf and Store) that is used during the payment.

 Checks Tendered: This column represents the amount value that is paid through the checks.

-Customer Count: This represents the margin that gains or loses in percentage. % Margin will calculate the margin against the Total Retail in percentage. [% Mgn= ($ Margin*100) / Adj Retail]
+Customer Count: This represents the margin that gains or losses in percentage. % Margin will calculate the margin against the Total Retail in percentage. [% Mgn= ($ Margin*100) / Adj Retail]

 2.2.1 Bifurcation Options for Full Summary